Eidos-Montréal

 Eidos Interactive Corporation (trade name: Eidos-Montréal) is a Canadian video game developer based in Montreal and part of Embracer Group.
-The studio was founded by Stéphane D'Astous in 2007 under SCi Entertainment.
-It became part of Square Enix Europe in 2009 and CDE Entertainment in 2022.
+The studio was founded by Stéphane D'Astous in 2007 under Eidos Interactive.
+It became part of Square Enix Limited in 2009 and CDE Entertainment in 2022.

 History

 Eidos Interactive announced plans to open a Montreal-based subsidiary studio in February 2007.
 Eidos Interactive Corp. was incorporated in March 2007.
 Eidos-Montréal formally opened with general manager Stéphane D'Astous on 26 November 2007.
-According to D'Astous, unlike other video game development studios, Eidos-Montréal's development cycle as characterized by smaller teams (totalling to 350) working over a longer period.
+According to D'Astous, unlike other video game development studios, Eidos-Montréal's development cycle was characterized by smaller teams (totalling to 350) working over a longer period.

 The same year as its founding, the studio announced to work on a Deus Ex project.
 In May 2009, the studio announced to work on the fourth installment of the Thief series.
 D'Astous resigned from Eidos-Montréal on 19 July 2013, citing irreconcilable differences with parent company Square Enix.
 In a 2022 interview, he retroactively called Eidos group a "trainwreck in slow motion", blaming London and Japan headquarters for failing to utilize the full potential of the studios.
 On 4 March 2014, Square Enix announced that 27 employees were laid off from Eidos-Montréal.

 On 26 January 2017, Square Enix announced a partnership with Marvel Entertainment to create multiple video games based on Marvel properties, the first of which was announced as Avengers, based on the comics of the same name, which would be developed by Crystal Dynamics and Eidos Montreal.
 In May 2018, the studio had over 500 employees.
 In April 2018, YouTube journalist George Weidman (Super Bunnyhop) reported on a cancelled video game codenamed "Fantasy Project W" that was in development in 2012.
-Anfossi said to PCGamesN in May that he unable to comment; he found the video "very well done" and "very funny to watch" and explained that, within the video game industry, projects are often started but eventually cancelled.
+David Anfossi, the studio head, said to PCGamesN in May that he unable to comment; he found the video "very well done" and "very funny to watch" and explained that, within the video game industry, projects are often started but eventually cancelled.
 In 2019, Eidos-Shanghai became part of Eidos-Montréal, a studio established in 2008 to handle outsourcing for Eidos.